-If your period comes early once in a while, it is a normal occurrence and not a cause for concern.
+If your period comes early once in a while, it is likely normal and not a cause for concern.

-Menstruation can start before its due time because of a change in your lifestyle, intense physical exercise, illnesses, or stress.
-However, sometimes it happens without a reason, and this is still not necessarily abnormal.
-So, if you have your period a week early, try not to worry.
+Menstruation might start early because of a change in your lifestyle, intense physical exercise, illness, or stress.
+However, sometimes it happens with no reason, and this is still not necessarily abnormal.
+So, if you get your period a week early, try not to worry.
 If your period is consistently irregular, you can let your health care provider know to rule out any problems.

-Many women have irregular periods occasionally; others have them throughout their lives.
+Many people have irregular periods occasionally; others have them throughout their lives.

-Your birth control method can also affect your cycle: an emergency contraception pill can cause an early period.
-If you skip a few COC pills, hormone levels drop and bleeding may start before its due time.
-If you have recently had an intrauterine device installed, your body may react to it by bleeding.
+Your birth control method can also affect your cycle.
+An emergency contraceptive pill can cause an early period.
+If you skip a few combined oral contraceptive pills, your hormone levels may drop, and bleeding may start before it’s due.
+If you have recently had an intrauterine device inserted, your body may react to it by bleeding.

-To avoid unpleasant surprises with your period coming early, you should always have feminine hygiene products on hand, even if you’re not expecting your period.
+To avoid unpleasant surprises with your period coming early, it might be a good idea to have period products on hand, even if you’re not expecting your period.
 If you’re getting your period early for a prolonged period of time, make sure to ask your health care provider about it.